abhinav4848/Obsidian-Medicine/systemic sclerosis.md

 # Scleroderma
 (without internal organ involvement)
 1. Tightening and fibrosis of skin
-2. May be manifest as plaques (morphoea) or linear
+2. May be manifest as plaques (morphea) or linear
+	1. Morphoea is a localised form of scleroderma characterised by circumscribed, indurated plaques with ivory centres and violaceous borders.